 Just Associates cleaned up the dirty data and performed a patient access assessment to identify the root causes of duplicates and helped Children's prevent the creation of future duplicate records.
+Those steps are still in place and providing incredible results.

 - MPI Clean-Up